obiba/opal-doc/cookbook/import-data/resources.rst

 How to NOT Import Data
 ======================

-There are different reasons one would not import data into Opal:
+There are different reasons why one would not import data into Opal:

 * data are too large (timepoint series, genomes etc.)
 * data are not tabular (linkage, multidimensional etc.)